 Whenever I mention honey as an additive during fermentation, a slew of emails and comments inevitably follow, and they all ask (or say) the same thing, "Honey is antimicrobial, so won't it prevent or hinder fermentation?"
 The answer is a swift and simple, "No."

-Yes, honey is antimicrobial because it has a low water content.
-When that water content increases, perhaps because you’ve mixed honey with water or whey, then honey ferments just fine.
-That’s how we get traditional honey wines like Mead and Ethiopian T’ej.
-The addition of a sweetener in this recipe for fermented berries helps, like the starter, culture to speed up fermentation by providing a source of carbohydrates for the beneficial bacteria you’re hoping to cultivate.
+Yes, honey is antimicrobial because it has low water content.
+When that water content increases, perhaps because you've mixed honey with water or whey, then honey ferments just fine.
+That's how we get traditional honey wines like Mead and Ethiopian T'ej.
+The addition of a sweetener in this recipe for fermented berries helps, like the starter, culture to speed up fermentation by providing a source of carbohydrates for the beneficial bacteria you're hoping to cultivate.
 The sugars that remain after fermentation give the berries a wonderful sweetness to balance their tartness.

 How to Know When Your Berries Are Ready

-Unlike cabbage and root vegetables which typically benefit for a very long period of fermentation, berries benefit from a very short fermentation, only one to two days.
-This keeps their inherent sweetness a little bit better intact, and helps you to catch them before they turn alcoholic.
-After about a day, you’ll notice little bubbles appearing at the surface of the jar.
+Unlike cabbage and root vegetables which typically benefit from a very long period of fermentation, berries benefit from a very short fermentation, only one to two days.
+This keeps their inherent sweetness a little bit better intact and helps you to catch them before they turn alcoholic.
+After about a day, you'll notice little bubbles appearing at the surface of the jar.
 Open the jar, spoon out a berry and taste it.
 Does it taste tart and faintly effervescent?
 Good.
 Your berries are done.
 Now, place the lid over your jar, tuck it in the fridge, and use the berries within a month.

 How to Use Your Fermented Berries

 Raspberries and blackberries soften during fermentation, transforming into a thin and slightly jammy texture while blueberries puff a bit.
-You can puree them together in a blender, until smooth, using them as a berry sauce over homemade honey custard, yogurt or ice cream, like we do, or drop them whole into your blender for your morning smoothie.
+You can puree them together in a blender, until smooth, using them as a berry sauce over yogurt or ice cream, like we do, or drop them whole into your blender for your morning smoothie.
 I plan to stir some of the puree into a bottle full of Jun tea to make a berry soda that I think will be positively lovely.